-A Tornado Struck Overnight.
+A Tornado Struck Sunday Night.
 Now Dallas Is Assessing The Damage

 Here’s the latest update we have on the storm damage.
 Early this morning around 65k power customers in Dallas were without power. https://t.co/bc1AObHryQ pic.twitter.com/tiK4tah0uy— KERA News (@keranews) October 21, 2019

 Flights at Dallas-Fort Worth International Airport and Northwest Arkansas Regional Airport have been canceled and delayed.
-Most of the roughly two dozen people who sought shelter in Dallas overnight did so due to interrupted flights, according to Rocky Vaz, director of the City of Dallas Office of Emergency Management.
+Most of the roughly two dozen people who sought shelter in Dallas overnight did so because of interrupted flights, according to Rocky Vaz, director of the City of Dallas Office of Emergency Management.

 Vaz said the city's outdoor warning sirens were activated at 9:02 p.m. local time on Sunday night, just one minute after the National Weather Service sent out a tornado warning alert.
 The city opened Bachman Recreation Center as a shelter at 2 a.m., though only 23 people stayed there overnight, according to Vaz.
 He added that fewer than a dozen people remained there Monday morning.

-Dallas Fire-Rescue Chief Dominique Artis said at the press conference that firefighters and police officers from Dallas and surrounding cities spent roughly six hours searching to make sure no one was trapped as a result of the storm, with efforts continuing into Monday morning.
+Dallas Fire-Rescue Chief Dominique Artis said at the news conference that firefighters and police officers from Dallas and surrounding cities spent roughly six hours searching to make sure no one was trapped as a result of the storm, with efforts continuing into Monday morning.
 He said the department had received approximately 50 calls for downed utility wires and over 40 for gas leaks.

 Oncor Electric Delivery said early Monday morning that nearly 112,000 Dallas-area customers were affected by power outages.
-By the time of the press conference, that number had dropped to 55,000.
+By the time of the news conference, that number had dropped to 55,000.
 Vaz said approximately 100 traffic lights in the area were without power.

 National